-Net investment income represents interest earned from our fixed maturity and short-term investments, cash and cash equivalents and unrealized gains and losses from our private equity investments less investment expenses.
+Net investment income represents interest earned from our cash and cash equivalents and fixed maturity and short-term investments and unrealized gains and losses from our private equity investments less investment expenses.
 Net investment income is directly correlated with the overall size of our investment portfolio, market level of interest rates and changes in the fair value of our private equity investments.
 Net investment income will vary with the size and composition of our investment portfolio, market returns and the investment strategy.

-Net Realized (Losses) Gains on Investments
+Net Realized Gains on Investments

-Net realized (losses) gains on investments represents the difference between the amount received by us on the sale of an investment as compared to the investment's amortized cost basis.
+Net realized gains on investments represents the difference between the amount received by us on the sale of an investment as compared to the investment's amortized cost basis.